j3soon/Allegro5Template/README.md

 - If you want to use GIF images, you can download the plugin [algif](http://algif.sourceforge.net/).

   It can be used like videos after putting the library under your project folder.

+- If you want to load MP3 audio, you can try out streaming as mentioned [here](https://github.com/liballeg/allegro_wiki/wiki/Allegro-Vivace).

 - If you play multiple BGMs or sound effects at the same time, the `al_play_sample` could fail.